Disjoint Contrastive Regression Learning for Multi-Sourced Annotations: Introduction

 \section{Introduction}

-Large-scale labeled datasets are in heavy demand to boost the performance of deep learning models.
+Large-scale labeled datasets are in heavy demand to boost the performance of deep learning models, such as object retrieval \cite{chen2014ranking}, tracking \cite{li2011graph}, crowd counting \cite{jiang2019learning}, and multi-modal learning \cite{summaira2021recent}.
 Such datasets often require a high cost of annotations, which are extremely time-consuming and expensive.
 Moreover, a large-scale dataset is usually labeled by multiple annotators.
 Due to individual preferences, the labeled results are not always consistent among different annotators, especially for qualitative and subjective tasks.
 As a result, to reduce the annotator bias, each sample is often required to be labeled by multiple annotators, followed by an average or a majority vote to obtain the final labels, which leads to a heavier cost of annotation.
 To alleviate the labeling effort, it is more efficient to assign disjoint subsets of the data to individual annotators for labeling.
 Therefore, how to address the challenge resulting from the inconsistency and bias among different annotators becomes a tough task.

 Some approaches \cite{rodrigues2018deep,xu2019learning,wang2020representation,tanno2019learning,keswani2021towards,guan2018said} deal with the noisy-label issue or labeling biases from crowd-sourced annotations.
 Many advances \cite{liu2020early,yao2019safeguarded,bahri2020deep,algan2021image} have been made in recent years, especially for classification tasks with crowd-sourced labels.
 For regression tasks, except for the inconsistency among multiple annotators, the intra-annotator consistency also needs to be considered, in which the labeled rankings of samples from the same annotator usually align well with the rankings of the latent ground truth scores.
 An example of this phenomenon is shown in Fig.~\ref{fig:inconsistency}.
 How to take account of both intra-annotator consistency and inter-annotator inconsistency for regression tasks is still underexplored.